-52. Stakeholder consultation for the mid-term review will be extensive.
-The Evaluation Office will utilize appropriate methods, to ensure active and meaningful involvement of stakeholders throughout the evaluation design and implementation.
-This

-- 53. The Evaluation Office will utilize the following avenues for consultation, as appropriate and necessary to gather inputs at the beginning of the evaluation process: - GEF Focal Point Sub-Regional Meetings (various locations see next paragraph) - Convention Meetings - Integration of mid-term review questions and issues into the Country Portfolio; Catalytic Role; Impact Evaluations country visits / fieldwork - 54.
+- 52. Stakeholder consultation for the mid-term review will be extensive.
+The Evaluation Office will utilize appropriate methods, to ensure active and meaningful involvement of stakeholders throughout the mid-term review design and implementation.
+This process was already initiated through the draft of an approach paper which was sent out for discussion and comment in July 2007. - 53.
+The Evaluation Office will utilize the following avenues for consultation, as appropriate and necessary to gather inputs at the beginning of the evaluation process: - GEF Focal Point Sub-Regional Meetings (various locations see next paragraph) - Convention Meetings - Integration of mid-term review questions and issues into the Country Portfolio; Catalytic Role; Impact Evaluations country visits / fieldwork - 54.
 The Evaluation Office will collaborate with the Country Support Programme to enable the input of GEF focal points in the RAF mid-term review.
-Given the fact that this involvement has been identified as a high priority by the focal points, it is possible to set aside half a day at upcoming sub-regional workshops organized after the Council meeting in November, starting with the workshop in Bali.
+Given the fact that this involvement has been identified as a high priority by the focal points, it is possible to set aside half a day at upcoming sub-regional workshops organized after the Council meeting in November 2007, starting with the workshop in Bali.
 Such as half day session will be followed by more in-depth interviews, where needed.
 In 2008, five sub-regional workshops will be held in the period between early March and end of July.
-For constituencies that are not covered in this period, other means of interaction will be identified, potentially through constituency meetings, if and when they are planned to take place. - 55.
+For constituencies that are not covered in this period, other means of interaction will be identified, potentially through constituency meetings, if and when they are planned to take place.
+The possibility to join national dialogue workshops will be explored. - 55.
 On completion of the draft evaluation report the Evaluation Office will actively engage and seek out comments from all GEF stakeholders including country recipients and donors.